oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/PODMAN_README.md

 ### Assign networks to Oracle RAC containers

-You need to assign the Podman networks created in section 1 to containers.Eexecute the following commands:
+You need to assign the Podman networks created in section 1 to containers.
+Execute the following commands:

   ```bash
   # Podman network disconnect Podman racnode1